SinghIshit/ONEAPI-BY-INTEL/README.md

 # ONEAPI-BY-INTEL

-This repository contains 5 individual projects:
+This repository contains 2 individual projects:
-Pokemon Battle Simulator,
-Interactive Dashboards,

 Three Way Vector Multiplication using SYCL,
-Sales Forecasting with Monte Carlo Simulation using SYCL, People Counter using OpenCV
+Sales Forecasting with Monte Carlo Simulation using SYCL